KSP-KOS/KSLib/doc/lib_lazcalc.md

   * To use:
     * First `SET `[stored data]` TO LAZcalc_init(`[target orbit]`,`[target inclination]`.`
     * Then loop `SET `[heading]` TO LAZcalc(`[stored data]`).` to continuously update your target heading.
+---
+Copyright © 2015,2017,2019 KSLib team

+This work and any code samples presented herein are licensed under the [MIT license](../LICENSE).